Are you in line for a pay rise this year?

 Flexible working arrangements

 Greater flexibility in working hours or the option to work remotely helps employees save on commuting costs, reduce stress, and achieve a better work-life balance, which indirectly compensates for the impact of inflation.
+This is the number one benefit that employees are currently seeking.

 Additional perks and benefits